fractal-analytics-platform/fractal-client/README.md

 Notes
 * You can specify either branches (e.g. `dev`) or tags (e.g. `0.1.2`);
 * Ordering matters, by now.
 Since fractal-server depends both on fractal-tasks-core and fractal-client, installing it after other packages could override their install;
-* By now we need the `--force-reinstall` flag, to make sure that `pip` does not skip the package just because some "satisfactory" version of it (e.g. one with the same version number) is already installed.
+* By now, the `--force-reinstall` flag is a workaround to make sure that `pip` does not skip the package just because some "satisfactory" version of it (e.g. one with the same version number) is already installed.
+Probably we can remove it, or replace with `-e` or `-U`.
+To be checked.

 Other useful commands:
 ```